Understanding Haemoglobin SC Disease: Causes, Symptoms, and Treatment Options

 Haemolytic Anaemia is not cured by drinking blood tonic or malt drinks.

 It is not even cured with Iron supplements.

 This is because the reason it happens is that the blood cell itself is abnormal and cannot survive.

 Therefore, the treatment is usually having a blood transfusion or trying to reverse the cause of the problem with the blood cell in the first place.

-For example, anaemia from not having enough iron in your blood such as if you have very heavy menstrual periods, or if you lose blood in your stools, or do not eat a balanced diet.
+For example, anaemia from not having enough iron in your blood, such as if you have very heavy menstrual periods, if you lose blood in your stools, or do not eat a balanced diet.

 A person gets the Hb SC by inheriting an S gene from one parent and a C gene from the other.

 But you may also ask: how common is haemoglobin SC disease compared to Sickle Cell Anaemia?

 SC Disease is less common than SS dx; but more common than CC disease.